XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 ## 🔔 News

+- [2025-08] Welcome to our latest survey paper "[Speed Always Wins: A Survey on Efficient Architectures for Large Language Models](https://github.com/weigao266/Awesome-Efficient-Arch?tab=readme-ov-file)". **Efficient architectures** are natural for achieving efficient reasoning.
-- [2025-07] Welcome to our latest papers "[SafeWork-R1: Coevolving Safety and Intelligence under the AI-45 Law](https://arxiv.org/pdf/2507.18576v3)".
+- [2025-07] Welcome to our latest paper "[SafeWork-R1: Coevolving Safety and Intelligence under the AI-45 Law](https://arxiv.org/pdf/2507.18576v3)".
 Efficient reasoning is important for **model safety** and building trustworthy models.
-- [2025-06] Welcome to our latest papers "[OpenThinkIMG](https://github.com/zhaochen0110/OpenThinkIMG)" and "[Thinking with Images for Multimodal Reasoning](https://github.com/zhaochen0110/Awesome_Think_With_Images?tab=readme-ov-file)".
+- [2025-06] Welcome to our latest papers "[OpenThinkIMG: Learning to Think with Images via Visual Tool Reinforcement Learning](https://github.com/zhaochen0110/OpenThinkIMG)" and "[Thinking with Images for Multimodal Reasoning](https://github.com/zhaochen0110/Awesome_Think_With_Images?tab=readme-ov-file)".
 Efficient reasoning is important for multimodality and may be especially important for **Thinking with images**.
 - [2025-06] Welcome to our latest paper "[Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning](https://arxiv.org/pdf/2506.04207)".
 We propose an Efficient-Length Reward for training multimodal reasoning models.
 - [2025-06] We include [MEM1](https://www.arxiv.org/pdf/2506.15841), where efficient reasoning is important for building Long-Horizon Agents.
 - [2025-05] We include LIMOPro for Efficient and Effective Reasoning in Test-time Scaling.